ecmwf/eccodes-python/README.rst

 Installation
 ============

-**From version 2.37.0, the ecCodes Python bindings on PyPi additionally provide the ecCodes binary library, and will follow the version numbering of the ecCodes binary library.
+**From version 2.43.0, the ecCodes Python bindings on PyPi will depend on the PyPi package 'eccodeslib' on Linux and MacOS.
+This package provides the binary ecCodes library.
+On Windows, the ecCodes Python bindings will continue to directly provide the ecCodes binary library without a dependency on eccodeslib.
 See below for details.**

 Installation from PyPI
 ----------------------